The Poor Performer – Underperformance

 If the employee is never notified about their work and performance, they can never take the steps necessary to improve their situation.
 Human Resources is designed to foster a healthy culture and caring about the workers is a large part of that.

 Do not hold a conference to tell someone they are being fired when they never even knew they were under observation in the first place (it is not what HR signed up to do and it is illegal!).
 Only after a clear, honest discussion can you then decide if the low quality of work was a fluke or is something more.

 Firing an employee is never an easy thing.
 With today’s guidelines, it is even harder to terminate someone over one mistake.

-HR has worked hard to support the integrity of the workers, and if one comes ‘under attack‘, the team must work harder to see if the possible termination is a legitimate request or not.
+People Operation teams have worked hard to support the integrity of the workers, and if one comes ‘under attack‘, the team must work harder to see if the possible termination is a legitimate request or not.

 After openly communicating and helping the individual, the request might be written off in favor of retaining a talent that had merely hit a rough patch in their life!